 During missions, you’ll find yourself completing smaller challenges called “Feats.”
 If you open up your inventory menu during a mission, you’ll see how far you are from completing each feat.

 Contracts in Anthem can best be compared to side quests and can be picked up from NPCs like Yarrow and Brin, or from notice boards around Fort Tarsis.
 Once you’ve completed all the Normal difficulty contracts, you’ll begin finding Legendary contracts, recognizable by their purple icon.

 Completing contracts earns you more XP than usual missions.
 Once you’ve exhausted all of the assigned contracts, you’ll have to kill some time in Quickplay for new ones to show up.

 Farm XP in Quickplay

 In Quickplay, you’ll be joining squads that have an open slot.
-This means you can be dropped into any mission or stronghold in the game, including the final one, so it’s probably best to wait till you’ve completed the story if you want to avoid spoilers.
+This means you can be placed into any mission or stronghold in the game, including the final one, so it’s probably best to wait till you’ve completed the story if you want to avoid spoilers.